The ultimate guide to Playwright MCP

 • An MCP-compatible client such as VS Code with GitHub Copilot, Cursor, Windsurf, Claude Code, or Claude Desktop to configure and connect to the server, even though the server runs independently.

-Install Playwright browsers (recommended)
+Install Playwright browsers for MCP (recommended)

 Install browser binaries once so Playwright can run reliably: